jacobhepkema/scanem_figures/Figure4-5/README.md

-# How to run this script
+# Creating Figure 4 and 5

 Download `` from
 [this page](https://scover-figures-data.cog.sanger.ac.uk/browser.html) and place in `scover_output` folder.